AGCoL

 D. If there is not a consistent prefix, you may leave the 'Group prefix' blank; beware, this can have unintended results, so should be avoided if possible.
 Make the names short so they will not clutter the display.
 You may need to rename your sequence, in which case, it must be done in the FASTA and GFF files.

-E. The xToSymap convert NCBI and Ensembl programs will create a short name for the sequences and provide the renaming in both the FASTA and GFF files.
+E. The xToSymap NCBI and Ensembl conversion programs will create a short name for the sequences and provide the renaming in both the FASTA and GFF files.
 One of these may also work for files created elsewhere; see Other inputs.

 Masking: Decide whether the sequences need to be repeat masked.

 Another masking option, which is available if you have gene annotation, is to mask out everything but the annotated genes.
-You can enable the Mask non-genes option on the project's Parameter window; turn it on before doing the alignments.
+You can enable the Mask non-genes option on the Pair Parameter window; turn it on before doing the alignments.

 Annotation files